julius-julius/qsc/local operators N4 SYM/README.md

 - For type III states, use *TypeIII_core.cpp*
 - For type IV states, use *TypeIV_core.cpp*

-To compile any of the above, on Linux and Mac, use the following command where *source.cpp* is the C++ file, and *executable.out* is the executable output file
+To compile any of the above, on Linux and Mac, use the following command where *source.cpp* is the ${\tt C++}$ file, and *executable.out* is the executable output file

 `> g++ source.cpp -lm -lcln -o executable.out`

 You will need to anticipate with `wsl` for Windows.
-In order for the executables to be compatible with the Mathematica notebooks in the */core* directory, the names of the execulatbles in the four cases should be as follows.
+In order for the executables to be compatible with the ${\tt Mathematica}$ notebooks in the */core* directory, the names of the execulatbles in the four cases should be as follows.

 - For type I states, use *TypeI_exec.out*
 - For type II states, use *TypeII_exec.out*
 - For type III states, use *TypeIII_exec.out*
 - For type IV states, use *TypeIV_exec.out*

-Once compiled (it should compile without errors, warnings are OK), ensure that the exeutable file and the Mathematica notebook are in the same directory.
-The C++ sourcecode needs to be compiled only once.
+Once compiled (it should compile without errors, warnings are OK), ensure that the exeutable file and the ${\tt Mathematica}$ notebook are in the same directory.
+The ${\tt C++}$ sourcecode needs to be compiled only once.

 ## Execution and Automation

-In order to ensure that everything goes smoothly, and the code was compiled properly, we recommend to test the executables by running the corresponding Mathematica notebooks in */core*.
-We assume that the user has downloaded Mathematica (https://www.wolfram.com/mathematica/).
+In order to ensure that everything goes smoothly, and the code was compiled properly, we recommend to test the executables by running the corresponding ${\tt Mathematica}$ notebooks in */core*.
+We assume that the user has downloaded [Mathematica](https://www.wolfram.com/Mathematica/).

-### Execute from Mathematica notebook
+### Execute from ${\tt Mathematica}$ notebook

-Ensure that the executable file is in the same directry as the Mathematica notebooks available in */core*.
+Ensure that the executable file is in the same directry as the ${\tt Mathematica}$ notebooks available in */core*.
 Depending on your application, you should use

 - *TypeI_example.nb* for type I states
 - *TypeII_example.nb* for type II states
 - *TypeIII_example.nb* for type III states
 - *TypeIV_example.nb* for type IV states

-Run the corresponding Mathematica notebook.
+Run the corresponding ${\tt Mathematica}$ notebook.
 If it runs without errors, then this step is successful.
-The specifics of the inputs and outputs of the run may be read from the comments in the Mathematica notebook.
+The specifics of the inputs and outputs of the run may be read from the comments in the ${\tt Mathematica}$ notebook.

-### Automation using Python
+### Automation using ${\tt Python}$

-In order to run the *.ipynb* files, you will need to install Jupyter notebook (https://jupyter.org/).
-You can download it from the website or from distributions such as Anaconda (https://www.anaconda.com/).
-In order to open a Jupyter notebook, on Linux and Mac, you should type the following in the terminal
+In order to run the *.ipynb* files, you will need to install [Jupyter notebook](https://jupyter.org/).
+You can download it from the website or from distributions such as [Anaconda](https://www.anaconda.com/).
+In order to open a ${\tt Jupyter}$ notebook, on Linux and Mac, you should type the following in the terminal

 `jupyter notebook`

-For Windows, you will need to locate the Jupyter notebook icon using the graphical user interface, and click on it.
+For Windows, you will need to locate the ${\tt Jupyter}$ notebook icon using the graphical user interface, and click on it.
 This command should open a file navigator on your browser, and you will need to navidate to the location of the */run* directory.

 The directory */run* contains four *.ipynb* files, which run and automatically manage the hyperparameters of a particular state: